2023 NOV 14

-- India and the United States cooperate closely at multilateral organizations, including the United Nations, G-20, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
+- India and the United States cooperate closely at multilateral organizations, including the UN, G-20, ASEAN Regional Forum, IMF, World Bank, and WTO.

 - The United States welcomed India joining the UN Security Council in 2021 for a two-year term and supports a reformed UN Security Council that includes India as a permanent member.

 - The Indo-US Science and Technology Forum (IUSSTF) bolsters cooperation in science and technology.
 ISRO collaborates with NASA, NOAA, USGS, and U.S. academic institutions on civilian space projects.
 ISRO and NASA are jointly developing the NASA-ISRO Synthetic Aperture Radar (NISAR) satellite for Earth observation.

 - Health Cooperation: